qing-zou/Gen-SToRM/README.md

 The code is written in PyTorch.
 Also, one needs to make sure that a working GPU is installed.
 The requirement for the GPU is 16GB.
 If you have a smaller GPU, you can reduce the number of the frames being processed to fit the GPU.

 #### Files description:
-dataAndOperators.py is used to prepare the data and define some necessary operator.
+**dataAndOperators.py** is used to prepare the data and define some necessary operator.
 The data in this work is acquired using the spiral trajectories and we bin every 6 spirals to get one frame.
 We also did the coil combination and coil sensitivity map estimation in this file.
 If your data is acquired in a different acquisition scheme, you can change this file to fit your data acquisition scheme.
 The necessary operators such us NUFFT are defined in this file as well.

-generator.py is used the build the generator using the CNN.
+**generator.py** is used the build the generator using the CNN.

-latentVariable.py is used to process the latent vectors.
+**latentVariable.py** is used to process the latent vectors.

-optimize_generator.py is used to solve the cost function.
+**optimize_generator.py** is used to solve the cost function.
 We use the Adam optimization to solve the cost function in this work.

-The esprit folder contains the ESPRIT function which is used to estimate the coil sensitivity map.
+The **esprit folder** contains the ESPRIT function which is used to estimate the coil sensitivity map.

-We provided one examplar reconstruction for one slice using the above dataset in the example folder.
+We provided one examplar reconstruction for one slice using the above dataset in the **example folder**.

 #### Final notes:
 The code is provided to support reproducible research.